Checkmk/cmk-dev-site/README.md

 Currently there is no public available tool to completely cleanup sites and packages create with the presented tools.
-If you are a Checkmk developer you might make use of the internal tool `omd-hauweg`, otherwise you have to manually remove the sites using `omd rm` and uninstall the packages using `apt purge`.
+If you are a Checkmk developer you might make use of the internal tool `omd-hauweg`, otherwise you have to manually remove the sites using `omd rm`.
+For uninstall packages that are no longer in use you can use `omd cleanup`, or you might fall back to use `apt purge`.

 ## Contributing